Pribanic & Pribanic, LLC

-Founded in 1984, Pribanic & Pribanic’s roots started when the eldest brother Victor Pribanic began his career as assistant District Attorney of Allegheny County, Pennsylvania in 1980.
-Since then, brothers Michael, Jeffrey and Ernest have joined the firm along with notable Pittsburgh personal injury lawyers.
+Pribanic & Pribanic started when eldest brother Victor Pribanic took a position as the assistant District Attorney of Allegheny County, Pennsylvania in 1980.
+Not long after, brothers Michael, Jeffrey and Ernest joined the firm to help create one of nation’s most formidable legal practices.

 White Oak Office